cat-ding/Rumi/README.md

 **Optional Nice-to-have Stories**

 - Need some sort of referral code from someone already in the community to make an account
+- A recommendations page where a complex algorithm is used to match and recommend people based on similar qualities
 - Tab for your house once you found people
   - Shared payments, bills (utilities, furniture, etc)
   - Reminder system